 Neurotransmitters are endogenous substances that act as chemical messengers by transmitting signals from a neuron to a target cell across a synapse.
 Prior to their release into the synaptic cleft, neurotransmitters are stored in secretory vesicles (called synaptic vesicles) near the plasma membrane of the axon terminal.
 The release of the neurotransmitter occurs most often in response to the arrival of an action potential at the synapse.
 When released, the neurotransmitter crosses the synaptic gap and binds to specific receptors in the membrane of the post-synaptic neuron or cell.

 In addition to excitation or inhibition, neurotransmitters can be broadly categorized into two groups defined as small molecule neurotransmitters or peptide neurotransmitters.
 Many peptides that exhibit neurotransmitter activity also possess hormonal activity since some cells that produce the peptide secrete it into the blood where it then can act on distant cells.
-Small molecule neurotransmitters include (but are not limited to) acetylcholine, GABA, and the other amino acid neurotransmitters, ATP and nitric oxide (NO).
+Small molecule neurotransmitters include (but are not limited to) acetylcholine, GABA, amino acid neurotransmitters, ATP and nitric oxide (NO).
 The peptide neurotransmitters include more than 50 different peptides.
 Many of the gut-derived and hypothalamic neurotransmitter peptides are discussed in detail in the Gut-Brain Interrelationships page.
 Several peptide neurotransmitters are all derived from the same precursor protein, pro-opiomelanocortin (POMC), as discussed in the Peptide Hormones page.

 Synaptic transmission refers to the propagation of nerve impulses from one nerve cell to another.
 This occurs at a specialized cellular structure known as the synapse, a junction at which the axon of the presynaptic neuron terminates at some location upon the postsynaptic neuron.
 The end of a presynaptic axon, where it is juxtaposed to the postsynaptic neuron, is enlarged and forms a structure known as the terminal button.
 An axon can make contact anywhere along the second neuron: on the dendrites (an axodendritic synapse), the cell body (an axosomatic synapse) or the axons (an axo-axonal synapse).

 Nerve impulses are transmitted at synapses by the release of chemicals called neurotransmitters.
 As a nerve impulse, or action potential, reaches the end of a presynaptic axon, molecules of neurotransmitter are released into the synaptic space.
-The neurotransmitters are a diverse group of chemical compounds ranging from simple amines such as dopamine and amino acids such as γ-aminobutyrate (GABA), to polypeptides such as the enkephalins.
-The mechanisms by which they elicit responses in both presynaptic and postsynaptic neurons are as diverse as the mechanisms employed by growth factor and cytokine receptors.back to the top
+The neurotransmitters are a diverse group of chemical compounds ranging from simple amines such as dopamine and amino acids such as γ-aminobutyrate (GABA), to peptides such as the enkephalins.
+The mechanisms by which they elicit responses in both presynaptic and postsynaptic neurons are as diverse as the mechanisms employed by growth factor and cytokine receptors.

 A different type of nerve transmission occurs when an axon terminates on a skeletal muscle fiber, at a specialized structure called the neuromuscular junction.
 An action potential occurring at this site is known as neuromuscular transmission.
 At a neuromuscular junction, the axon subdivides into numerous terminal buttons that reside within depressions formed in the motor end-plate.
 The particular transmitter in use at the neuromuscular junction is acetylcholine.back to the top